ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

       <li>Check if there are any Data Protection and Privacy considerations, and review your policies to ensure you can share your data responsibly</li>
        </ol></p></div>

-By the end of this stage you will have a plan for the scope of the data you want to publish, taking data protection into consideration.

 ## How long the process takes
 The amount of time it takes to prepare and share 360Giving data can vary depending on your circumstances.
 The key factors that can determine how long the process will take are:
 - The type of grants management system used